Chris Stapleton

 Christopher Alvin Stapleton (born April 15, 1978) is an American singer-songwriter and guitarist.
-Born in Kentucky, Stapleton moved to Nashville in 1996 to study for an engineering degree from Vanderbilt University, but dropped out to pursue a career in music.
-Shortly after, he signed a contract with Sea Gayle Music to write and publish his music.
+Born in Kentucky, he moved to Nashville in 1996 to study engineering at Vanderbilt University, but dropped out to pursue a career in music.
+Shortly after, Stapleton signed a contract with Sea Gayle Music to write and publish his music.

 Stapleton has co-written six number-one singles for other artists on the Hot Country Songs chart including Kenny Chesney's five-week number-one "Never Wanted Nothing More", Josh Turner's "Your Man", George Strait's "Love's Gonna Make It Alright", and Luke Bryan's "Drink a Beer".
 He has been credited on albums for artists including Adele, Kelly Clarkson, Brad Paisley, Dierks Bentley, and Taylor Swift.
-He has co-written with Vince Gill, Peter Frampton, Sheryl Crow, and Ed Sheeran, among others.
+Stapleton has also co-written with SZA, Kehlani, Sheryl Crow, and Ed Sheeran, among others.

 As a recording artist, Stapleton served as a vocalist in two bands: the bluegrass ensemble the SteelDrivers and the rock band the Jompson Brothers, before emerging as a solo act.
 His debut solo album, Traveller (2015), peaked on top of the US Billboard 200 and received septuple platinum certification by the Recording Industry Association of America (RIAA).
-His 2015 cover of the song "Tennessee Whiskey" received diamond certification by the RIAA.
+Stapleton's 2015 cover of the song "Tennessee Whiskey" received diamond certification by the RIAA.
 His second studio album, From A Room: Volume 1 (2017) earned him a second CMA Award for Album of the Year and a Grammy Award for Best Country Album.
-His third, From A Room: Volume 2 (2017) peaked at number two on the Billboard 200, and his fourth, Starting Over (2020), won his third Grammy for Best Country Album.
+Stapleton's third, From A Room: Volume 2 (2017) peaked at number two on the Billboard 200, and his fourth, Starting Over (2020), won his third Grammy for Best Country Album.
 The title track was issued as its lead single.

-Stapleton has been recognized with awards including eleven Grammy Awards, eleven Academy of Country Music (ACM) Awards, and fifteen Country Music Association (CMA) Awards.
+Stapleton has been recognized with awards including 11 Grammy Awards, 11 Academy of Country Music (ACM) Awards, and 15 Country Music Association (CMA) Awards.
 He was named the ACM's Artist-Songwriter of the Decade in September 2019.
 In 2023, Rolling Stone ranked Stapleton at number 170 on its list of the 200 Greatest Singers of All Time.

 Early life

-Stapleton was born in Lexington, Kentucky.
+Stapleton was born on April 15, 1978, in Lexington, Kentucky.
 His mother, Carol J. (née Mace) Stapleton, worked at the local health department and his father, Herbert Joseph Stapleton Jr. (1946–2013), was an engineer in coal mines.
-Chris comes from a family of coal miners.
-He has an older brother, Herbert Joseph III and younger sister, Melanie Brooke.
+Stapleton comes from a family of coal miners.
+He has an older brother, Herbert Joseph III, and a younger sister, Melanie Brooke.

-Chris Stapleton grew up in the small town of Staffordsville, Kentucky, right outside of Paintsville, which is between Staffordsville and Paintsville Lake, a reservoir.
+Stapleton grew up in the small town of Staffordsville, Kentucky, right outside of Paintsville, which is between Staffordsville and Paintsville Lake, a reservoir.
 Staffordsville is east of Lexington.
-He graduated from Johnson Central High School in Paintsville where he played football—opposite future NFL draft #1 pick Tim Couch on three occasions—and was class valedictorian.
+He graduated from Johnson Central High School in Paintsville where he played football—opposite future NFL draft number one pick Tim Couch on three occasions—and was class valedictorian.